 You can’t really see it very well in this photo, but I am wearing two different textures.
 Of course, the blouse is very smooth, but the jacket is linen and crinkled linen in that it has a somewhat coarse texture and was never completely smooth.

-While you may not think about accessories having texture, it’s definitely a way to add texture to your outfit.
-Here I’ve added my cultured, baroque shaped pearls to my summer jewelry uniform adding a little more texture.
+While you may not think about accessories having texture, they definitely add texture to your outfit.
+I’ve added my cultured, baroque shaped pearls to my summer jewelry uniform adding a little more texture.

 On the bottom…